-Contact the Law Firm of David C. Chavez, an experienced Catastrophic Injury Law Firm with a proven record of success for our clients.
+Contact David C. Chavez Law Firm, an experienced Catastrophic Injury Law Firm with a proven record of success for our clients.

 We have represented clients who have had 3 million plus in medical treatment costs with over 11 million in future medical costs as developed by a Life Care Planner Expert.
 We have the experience, personnel, expertise and knowledge to maximize your recovery.

-At The Law Firm of David C. Chavez, LLC, we are not hesitant to take on the tough cases involving catastrophic injuries and permanent disabilities against multibillion dollar corporations.
+At David C. Chavez Law Firm, we are not hesitant to take on the tough cases involving catastrophic injuries and permanent disabilities against multibillion dollar corporations.
 We know how to fight for the compensation you deserve, so call 505-865-9696 or contact us online for a free consultation today.